-The lease includes a requirement that the Lessee must comply with the 1993 Plan of Management (see discussion in the 'Non Statutory Planning Strategies' sSection 3 of this Plan, Planning Framework), and any mutually agreed amendments to that plan.
+The lease includes a requirement that the Lessee must comply with the 1993 Plan of Management (see discussion in Section 3 of this Plan, Planning Framework), and any mutually agreed amendments to that plan.

-The application of State laws to these properties is also discussed in Section 3, Planning Framework the 'Statutory Planning Context' section of this plan.
+The application of State laws to these properties is also discussed in Section 3, Planning Framework of this plan.